someweisguy/esp_dmx/README.md

       case ESP_ERR_TIMEOUT:
         printf("The driver timed out waiting for the packet.\n");
-        // If the provided timeout was less than DMX_TIMEOUT_TICK, it may be
-        //  worthwhile to call dmx_receive() again to see if the packet could be
+        /* If the provided timeout was less than DMX_TIMEOUT_TICK, it may be worthwhile to call dmx_receive() again to see if the packet could be received. */
-        //  received.
         break;

       case ESP_FAIL:
         printf("Received malformed byte at slot %i.\n", packet.size);
-        // A slot in the packet is malformed.
-Data can be recovered up until
+        /* A slot in the packet is malformed.
+Data can be recovered up until packet.size. */
-        //  event.size
         break;

       case ESP_ERR_NOT_FINISHED:
         printf("The DMX port overflowed.\n");
-        // The ESP32 UART overflowed.
-This could occur if the DMX ISR is being
+        /* The ESP32 UART overflowed.
+This could occur if the DMX ISR is being constantly preempted. */
-        //  constantly preempted.
         break;
     }
   } else {
     printf("Lost DMX signal.\n");
     // A packet hasn't been received in DMX_TIMEOUT_TICK ticks.

     // Handle packet timeout here...
   }
 }